genomicsclass/leanpub/manuscript/confounding_exercises.md

 A>4.
 What proportion is accepted for this major?
 A>
 A>
 A>5.
-For men, what is the correlation between the number of applications across majors and `H`:
+For men, what is the correlation between the number of applications across majors and `H`?
 A>
 A>
 A>6.
-For women, what is the correlation between the number of applications across majors and `H`:
+For women, what is the correlation between the number of applications across majors and `H`?
 A>
 A>
 A>7.
 Given the answers to the above, which best explains the differences in admission percentages when we combine majors?